About Fillmore County

 - Agricultural producers may need to register with the Nebraska Department of Agriculture for certain activities.

-For formal business entity formation including corporations, limited liability companies (LLCs), limited partnerships, and nonprofit organizations, the Nebraska Secretary of State maintains the official registry.
+These filings are public records and can be searched by contacting the County Clerk for formal business entity formation including corporations, limited liability companies (LLCs), limited partnerships, and nonprofit organizations, the Nebraska Secretary of State maintains the official registry.
 Professional licenses such as those for contractors, healthcare providers, cosmetologists, and other regulated occupations are issued by respective state licensing boards rather than county agencies.
 Sales tax permits are issued by the Nebraska Department of Revenue and required for businesses selling tangible goods.

 Building permits and zoning compliance are handled by individual municipalities within Fillmore County for construction within city limits, while unincorporated area permits may be administered through county planning offices or be less formally regulated.
-The Fillmore County Zoning Office can be contacted through the courthouse for information on land use regulations and development requirements.
-The Geneva Area Chamber of Commerce serves as a resource for local business development and networking, though it is not a regulatory agency.
+Fillmore County Zoning Office can be contacted through the courthouse for information on land use regulations and development requirements.
+The Geneva Area Chamber of Commerce is a resource for local business development and networking, though it is not a regulatory agency.

 Elections & Voter Records